Automatically apply a retention label to retain or delete content

 Learn about simulation mode

-Now gradually rolling out in preview, you can run an auto-labeling policy in simulation mode when it's configured for either of the following conditions:
+You can run an auto-labeling policy in simulation mode when it's configured for either of the following conditions:

 - Specific types of sensitive information